tgracchus-zz/assetuploader/README.md

 build/itest.sh
 ```

-## S3 schema
+## S3 file schema
 Before explaining the actual endpoints it´s worth explaining the s3chema used in the app.

 bucket:
-  -> temp/{assetId}
+  -> temp/{assetID}
-  -> uploaded/{assetId}
+  -> uploaded/{assetIDD}

 Theres two reasons for this schema:
 1. Prevent the user to use the presigned put url for a get before it´s marked as uploaded, since the only difference between both requests is the method.
 2. Prevent the user to overwrite the files marked as uploaded

 So, this is the usual flow:
-* Post /assets/{assetId} => placeholder file is created inside uploaded/{assetId} with url expiration time
+* Post /assets/{assetID} => placeholder file is created inside uploaded/{assetID} with url expiration time
   The presigned url points to /temp, so the file will be uploaded to /temp.

-* Put /assets/{assetId} =>  placeholder file is check for uploaded status.
+* Put /assets/{assetID} =>  placeholder file is check for uploaded status.
   * If uploaded => trow an error, already uploaded
   * If not uploaded => schedule a job, to be executed after url expiration, using the url expiration time in the placeholder.
-That job will copy the temp/{assetId} to uploaded/{assetId} and update tags to mark it as uploaded.
+That job will copy the temp/{assetID} to uploaded/{assetID} and update tags to mark it as uploaded.

-* When get /assets/{assetId} is called the metata file is check for uploaded status.
+* When get /assets/{assetID} is called the metata file is check for uploaded status.
-  * If uploaded: generate the presigned url pointing to the uploaded/{assetId} file
+  * If uploaded: generate the presigned url pointing to the uploaded/{assetID} file
   * If not uploaded: trow an error